Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Hyper-parameter Search and Settings

-We use the same hyper-parameters for all 3 TOP datasets, except for adjusting the learning rate and batch size for co-distillation.
+We use the same hyper-parameters for all 3 TOP datasets and SNIPS, except for SNIPS we use a different number of training steps and learning rate.
 The hyper-parameters were selected using the Google Cloud black box optimizer \cite{46180}.
 We tuned the parameters using 64 re-runs over the settings described in Table~\ref{table:hparams}.
-For co-distillation we adjusted the learning rate to $1e-5$ and the batch size to 128 to prevent overfitting.
+For SNIPS, we held out 10\% of the training data for tuning the training steps (100000) and learning rate ($0.000031$) and trained the final models on 100\% of the training data with the selected hyper-parameters.
+For distillation experiments we adjusted the learning rate to $1e-5$ and the batch size to 128 to prevent overfitting.

-We train all models (including teacher and student) for 300000 steps.
+We train all models (including teacher and student) for 300000 steps on the TOP datasets and 100000 on SNIPS.
 We use the Adam optimizer with weight decay \cite{DBLP:journals/corr/abs-1711-05101} and the relu activation function.
 To follow the pointer generator approach of \citet{ref:amazon_dont_parse_generate}, we embed the output vocabulary in 128-dimensional vectors and project the BERT embeddings from the input to 128 dimensions as well.
 For our transformer decoder \cite{NIPS2017_3f5ee243}, we use 2 heads and 2 layers (see Table~\ref{table:hparams}) with 256 dimensions for the attention and feed forward layers.
 We also use a maximum output length of 51.
 We use dropout on the input wordpiece embeddings, after the contextual BERT embeddings, and on the output embeddings before the softmax layer.